kuzzleio/documentation-old/src/sdk-reference/memory-storage/hkeys.md

 ---

-## Callback response
+## Callback Response

-Resolves an array of field names.
+Returns an array of field names.